 Kids & extracurricular activities.
-Since school has started back, that likely means that your kids will be or have started extracurricular activities.
+Since summer has ended and school has started back, that likely means that your kids will be or have started extracurricular activities.
 It is a parent’s instinct to ease their fears.
 We want to be sure that the coaches or group leaders understand and know our children’s strengths and weaknesses.
 It’s only natural that we want our kids to succeed and for all involved to help them along the way.

 In this week’s blog we look at what we can do, as parents, to help.
 But also, what we should avoid.
 Even if it goes against what feels right.
 Waters Edge Counseling is here to help you figure out this tricky tight rope that we walk as parents.

 Our impulse, as parents, is to give what amounts to an “information dump” about our children.
 This doesn’t only happen with athletic teams but also with theatre, dance, art, etc.

 This isn’t unique to any particular parent.
 Parents frequently want to let the group leader know just how much their child loves this particular sport or activity.
 We want to mention the teams they’ve been on or the classes they’ve taken.
 We want to point out their individual strengths.

 The latest generations of parents, in particular, want to protect our children.
 Protect their egos, self-confidence.
 But is that really in their best interest?

 So, what is the right approach?

 The best way to serve our children is by allowing them to find their place organically.
 This means without our misguided efforts to accelerate it.
 Our urge to arrange things can actually draw negative attention.
 Even at its best, it’s doubtful to yield desirable results.
 Nothing we can say will get him more playing time, a better position or help the coach or leader see how much they love the sport or activity and to help them learn teamwork.
 Leaders and coaches base those decisions on their own evaluations and relationship with the child.